oromand/MvcCodeFluent/README.md

 ## View

 View have been customized.
 Standard CFE properties have been taken into account while generating views (EntityState, RaisePropertyChangedEvents and RowVersion when needed)

+## Build & Run

+SQL Producer is defaulting to MSSql in localhost.
+Set up your web.config and the producer connection string accordingly to run the solution